Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Sample-to-Population Estimation

 \section{Sample-to-Population Estimation}

-Sample-to-population estimation is indispensable, for two reasons.
-First, it may not be possible to observe the entire population hypergraph.
-Second, even when the entire population hypergraph is observed, it may be infeasible to analyze it in its entirety, because it consists of $2^N - N - 1$ possible hyperedges.
+Sample-to-population estimation is indispensable, because the number of possible hyperedges $2^N - N - 1$ is exponential in $N$, which implies that collecting data on all possible hyperedges and using all of them for the purpose of statistical learning may not be feasible.
 While reducing the statistical analysis to hyperedges $e$ of size $|e| \leq K$ alleviates the problem, it does not solve it: e.g., in the application in Section \ref{sec:application} with $N = 678$ units, there are more than 1 trillion possible hyperedges of size $|e| \leq 5$ and 8 billion possible hyperedges of size $|e| \leq 4$.
-A body of data of such size is too large to be analyzed in its entirety, making sample-to-population estimation indispensable.
+A body of data of such size is too large to be analyzed in its entirety, necessitating sample-to-population estimation.

-To pave the way for sample-to-population estimation, we first describe methods for sampling from hypergraphs in Section \ref{sec:sampling}.
+To prepare the ground for sample-to-population estimation, we first describe methods for sampling from hypergraphs in Section \ref{sec:sampling}.
 We then introduce scalable statistical methods for learning hyperbolic space models based on samples in Section \ref{sec:optimization}, complemented by scalable simulation methods in Section \ref{sec:simulation}.